bcgov/von/docs/_how_to/chatdemo.md

 2. If you haven't been invited to get a Verified Person credential, you can get an Unverified Person credential from [this issuer](https://openvp-issuer.pathfinder.gov.bc.ca/).
 With an Unverified Person, you make up the data for the credential.
-Its **VERY** unofficial!
+It's **VERY** unofficial!

 ## Access the chat service